How to Use Different Environment Config with Node.js

 bookmark this

-Depend on running enviroment, use different configuration files.
-At node.js world, following module is one of the choice.
+Depending on the running environment, you may need to use different configuration files.
+In the Node.js world, the following module is one of the options.

 https://www.npmjs.org/package/node-env-file

-1. Basically, what need to be have is, you need to install node-env-file module.
+1. First, you need to install the node-env-file module.

 npm install node-env-file --save

-2. Create your enviroment file, like .env.
-The name could be any name. .env_dev, env_prod
+1. Create your environment file, like .env.
+The name can be anything, such as .env_dev or .env_prod.

 PORT=9000